SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-04-18-making-your-game-stand-out-with-cortana-on-windows-10.markdown

 # Just wait, hold the fish

-As Unity 5.4 has now reached public beta I can also note another new development in the Unity ranks.&nbsp; For the astute among you, you might have noticed a one line comment in the Windows section in the release notes, basically stating:
+As Unity 5.4 has now reached public beta I can also note another new development in the Unity ranks.
+For the astute among you, you might have noticed a one line comment in the Windows section in the release notes, basically stating:

 > Windows: Added speech recognition APIs under UnityEngine.Windows.Speech

-An interesting comment, which indicates that Unity themselves are recognising the power of Cortana (at least to some level).&nbsp; Granted, as it is a beta the documentation is a little thin on the ground and it took several minutes of hacking around the API to get it running in Unity, but it does indeed work.
+An interesting comment, which indicates that Unity themselves are recognising the power of Cortana (at least to some level).
+Granted, as it is a beta the documentation is a little thin on the ground and it took several minutes of hacking around the API to get it running in Unity, but it does indeed work.

 There are a few caveats (mainly because there are no docs):

-- Dictation libraries are not there, or at the very least it is unclear about how to add them.&nbsp; Just means you only have the default language support.
+- Dictation libraries are not there, or at the very least it is unclear about how to add them.
+Just means you only have the default language support.
-- There are a few hoops to jump through to get it initialised (granted this article should help point the way.&nbsp; This should hopefully get better as it moves to release.
+- There are a few hoops to jump through to get it initialised (granted this article should help point the way.
+This should hopefully get better as it moves to release.
-- It is ONLY for windows.&nbsp; That does include all Windows 10 / UWP builds (not Xbox but I guess that will come in a future update when Cortana hits Xbox One) and also the Windows Standalone player (although in testing, only running on Windows 10)
+- It is ONLY for windows.
+That does include all Windows 10 / UWP builds (not Xbox but I guess that will come in a future update when Cortana hits Xbox One) and also the Windows Standalone player (although in testing, only running on Windows 10)

-My only real complaint about this is that it is a platform specific implementation, it is only Windows.&nbsp; I would have preferred an abstracted layer for all supported platforms and have a unified API.&nbsp; Granted this is more difficult but it marks a trend with many new features that a unified approach is the purview of the developer to coordinate.&nbsp; NOT everything, just some new features!
+My only real complaint about this is that it is a platform specific implementation, it is only Windows.
+I would have preferred an abstracted layer for all supported platforms and have a unified API.
+Granted this is more difficult but it marks a trend with many new features that a unified approach is the purview of the developer to coordinate.
+NOT everything, just some new features!

 Once it hits release, I may do a follow up article to detail it is implementation with the features above, both paths are still valid so it is purely up to your preference as to which to use.